Quick Answer

 The Osprey Talon 22's integrated raincover proved invaluable during an unexpected downpour.
 The Stow-on-the-Go trekking pole attachment was a nifty addition, though I found it a bit cumbersome to use on the fly.
 The backpack’s compartments were thoughtfully designed, making organization a breeze.
 This feature is crucial when evaluating hiking backpacks vs trekking poles.

-The Cascade Mountain Tech Poles boast a quick lock mechanism that is both intuitive and reliable.
+The .
 Adjusting the poles for different terrains was seamless, and they never slipped out of place once locked.
 However, I found the lack of shock absorbency in the poles noticeable during longer hikes.
 This is a key point in the hiking backpacks vs trekking poles discussion.

 Performance